What can I do to help?

 Dont’s

-- Don’t blame them or reject what they are feeling
+- Don’t blame them or make them feel wrong.
+Their feelings are real.

 Ask.
 Listen.
 Get help.
 Check in.

-- Give them some time – they might not be ready to talk right now.
-Show you care and acknowledge that you can see they’re going through a tough time and you’ll be there whenever they need.
+Give them time – they might not be ready to talk yet.
+Let them know you care and that you can see they’re having a tough time.
+Remind them you’re here when they’re ready.

 Was this page helpful?